mheap/nexmo-developer/_documentation/en/messages/10-dlc/Concepts/brand-vetting.md

 # 10 DLC Brand Vetting Overview

 Vetting is a background check processed by an independent company.
 When you create a brand through the Vonage API Dashboard, your entity will be assigned a limitation of throughput per second / minute / day for the number of messages you can send to your customers.
-Some companies are required to apply for vetting; others that require a higher limit than what is assigned by simple verification will also need to go through the vetting process.
+Some companies are required to apply for vetting; others that require a higher limit than what is assigned by basic verification will also need to go through the vetting process.

 In this section, you will learn about: